stiliyanv/paysafe-api-client/README.md

 # paysafe-api-client

 Spring Boot project that integrates PaySafe API.
-The program is able to execute requests to the [Typical API Calls](https://developer.paysafe.com/en/classic-apis/3ds/typical-api-calls/verify-that-the-service-is-accessible/) endpoints through its own API.
+The program is able to execute requests to some of the [Typical API Calls](https://developer.paysafe.com/en/classic-apis/3ds/typical-api-calls/verify-that-the-service-is-accessible/) endpoints through its own API.

 ## Paysafe API